If you have a question and don’t see it answered below, please feel free to ask it here.

 Q. How often do we revisit the plan if we are engaging in the financial planning process?

 This depends on your situation.
-Because we work on an hourly basis, we can structure the initial work and the subsequent follow-up or updates as your situation warrants or as you prefer.
+We can structure the initial work and the subsequent follow-up or updates as your situation warrants or as you prefer.

 Q. What happens when the work for the financial plan is completed?